30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 4. Sidewalk Chalk Art

-Give your child a box of coloured chalk and let them draw and create on the pavement or floor.
+Give your child a box of colored chalk and let them draw and create on the pavement or floor.
 Encourage them to make hopscotch grids, write their name, or draw pictures.

 5. Bubble Blowing